bvillasen/blog/astro/_posts/2019-04-07-dual_energy_revised_presure_term.md

 **Row 1** Evolution with the previous form of the pressure term but using a time step 10 times smaller $$\Delta a = 0.0001$$.

-There's practically no difference when changing the pressure term, and using a small time step reduces the lower temperature.
+There's practically no difference when changing the pressure term, and using a small time step reduces the lower temperature deviations but not completely.

 <div style="text-align: center">
 <video src="{{ site.url }}assets/videos/phase_diagram_testP.mp4" width="500" height="500" controls preload> </video>